Silence: Spirituality

 "Silence" in spirituality is often a metaphor for inner stillness.
 A silent mind, freed from the onslaught of thoughts and thought patterns, is both a goal and an important step in spiritual development.
 Such "inner silence" is not about the absence of sound; instead, it is understood to bring one in contact with the divine, the ultimate reality, or one's own true self, one's divine nature.
 Many religious traditions imply the importance of being quiet and still in mind and spirit for transformative and integral spiritual growth to occur.
-In Christianity, there is the silence of contemplative prayer such as centering prayer and Christian meditation; in Islam, there are the wisdom writings of the Sufis who insist on the importance of finding silence within.
+In Christianity, there is the silence of contemplative prayer such as centering prayer and Christian meditation, and there are periods of reverent silence during liturgical celebrations.
+In some traditions of Quakerism, communal silence is the usual context of worship meetings, in patient expectancy for the divine to speak in the heart and mind.
+In Islam, there are the wisdom writings of the Sufis who insist on the importance of finding silence within.
 In Buddhism, the descriptions of silence and allowing the mind to become silent are implied as a feature of spiritual enlightenment.
 In Hinduism, including the teachings of Advaita Vedanta and the many paths of yoga, teachers insist on the importance of silence, Mauna, for inner growth.
 Ramana Maharishi, a revered Hindu sage, said, "The only language able to express the whole truth is silence."
-Perkey Avot, the Jewish Sages guide for living, states that, "Tradition is a safety fence to Torah, tithing a safety fence to wealth, vows a safety fence for abstinence; a safety fence for wisdom ... is silence."
-In some traditions of Quakerism, communal silence is the usual context of worship meetings, in patient expectancy for the divine to speak in the heart and mind.
-In the Baha'i Faith, Baha'u'llah said in "Words of Wisdom", "the essence of true safety is to observe silence".
+Pirkei Avot, the Jewish Sages guide for living, states that, "Tradition is a safety fence to Torah, tithing a safety fence to wealth, vows a safety fence for abstinence; a safety fence for wisdom ... is silence."
+In the Baháʼí Faith, Baha'u'llah said in "Words of Wisdom", "the essence of true safety is to observe silence".
 Eckhart Tolle says that silence can be seen either as the absence of noise, or as the space in which sound exists, just as inner stillness can be seen as the absence of thought, or the space in which thoughts are perceived.